 Isn’t outdoor furniture designed to withstand the elements?
-Why should I worry about cleaning and protecting it?
+Why should I worry about learning how to clean outdoor furniture?
 Good questions!
 Yes, outdoor furniture is designed and constructed differently than indoor furniture so it can last season after season in outdoor conditions.
-Just like any other outdoor items, that “outdoor” construction can only withstand so much.
+But, just like any other outdoor items, that “outdoor” construction can only withstand so much.
 From patio furniture to outdoor decorations, you want your outdoor space to be beautiful and functional.
 Protect and clean outdoor furniture to keep it looking good as new summer after summer.

-Weather Affects Outdoor Furniture Materials in Different Ways
+Weather Can Damage Outdoor Furniture Materials in Different Ways

 UV rays can fade fabric and furniture frames and heat can melt and fade plastics and break down fabrics.
 Rain and moisture can cause wrought iron and other metals to rust, fabric pillows and cushions to develop mold and break down the finish on wood.
 Cushion and pillow foam can break down from prolonged heat and get moldy from moisture.
 If you’re shopping for outdoor furniture, put some thought into where the furniture will be located and how vulnerable it will be to the elements.

-If you protect and clean outdoor furniture made from wood consistently, it should last for many years.
+When you know how to clean outdoor furniture and protect it, your patio furniture should last for many years.
 Wooden outdoor furniture is beautiful and more natural-looking, but it can require ongoing maintenance.
 Less expensive wood like pine or oak can hold up nicely if it is protected with a good stain and sealant, but it may eventually warp, crack and decompose more quickly than some other woods.
 Although more expensive than pine or oak, teak, mahogany and redwood may be a better choice.
 These types of wood are naturally hardy and can withstand the elements with a minimal amount of maintenance.

 Metal like wrought iron is durable, but it does require some protection and maintenance.
-Most metals can be touched up with a bit of sanding and some new paint, but once rust starts to form, you must stay on top of your maintenance to keep the metal from corroding.
+You can touch up most metal with a bit of sanding and a fresh coat of paint, but once rust forms, you must stay on top of your maintenance to keep the metal from corroding.
 A better choice for metal outdoor furniture is aluminum.
 Powder-coated aluminum looks great and is very weather resistant.
 The coating is virtually scratch-proof and keeps the furniture safe from rust and UV damage.

 Plastic and resin furniture is inexpensive and comes in a wide variety of styles, making it one of the most popular choices for deck and lawn furniture.
 Plastic furniture is low maintenance but is still susceptible to fading and cracking from UV rays and prone to discoloration and permanent stains.